johnridesabike/WordRoom/README.md

 If you think this app is useful and you want to make it better, feel free to open an issue or a pull request.
 I'm open to suggestions for new features.

 There is probably a lot of code that could be improved.
 I made most decisions based on what was easy for me to do at the time.
 If you have any questions about the code, [please get in touch](https://johnridesa.bike/contact/).

+## License

+Copyright 2018 John Jackson

+Licensed under the MIT License.
+See the included LICENSE file for details.